UrbsLab/scikit-eLCS/README.md

 * Number of crossover/mutation operations performed
 * Times for matching, deletion, subsumption, selection, evaluation

-These values can then be exported as a csv after training is complete for analysis using the built in "exportIterationTrackingData" method.
+These values can then be exported as a csv after training is complete for analysis using the built in "export_iteration_tracking_data" method.

 In addition, the package includes functionality that allows the final rule population to be exported as a csv after training.